JustAGhosT/home-lab-setup/README.md

    - On Windows, check Event Viewer under "Applications and Services Logs > Microsoft > Windows > VPN"
    - Check the HomeLab log file specified in your configuration

+For a detailed view of the network traffic flow, see the [Traffic Flow and Routing](docs/diagrams/traffic-flow-and-routing.md) diagram.

 ### NAT Gateway Issues

 1. Verify subnet associations: